 PIA sets its risk appetite in order to assist the business in implementing the strategy and achieving business plan objectives, whilst operating within the realms of the tolerances and limits defined by Board and the risk strategy.
+Risk Appetite is the amount and type of risk an organisation is willing to accept in pursuit of its business objectives.
 The high level components of the risk appetite statement for PIA are indicated below.